 You’re probably familiar with the urban legend that auto insurance companies charge higher rates for red cars.
 In fact, your insurance company probably doesn’t even know what color your car is.
 But it is true that some cars are cheaper to insure than others.
+Why is that?

 Remember what we said about red cars?
 That particular piece of urban lore isn’t accurate — but there is a kernel of truth behind it.
 Sports cars cost more to insure simply because insurance companies have found that people who drive them tend to be riskier-than-average drivers.
 To a data-driven insurance company, the mere fact that you own a sports car is evidence enough that you’re probably not as careful on the road as you ought to be.

 Luxury cars also come standard with high insurance rates, for two reasons: First, if you get into an accident, replacement parts tend to be pricey.
 The second reason is that if the accident is really bad and the car needs to be totaled out, there’s no way to do that on the cheap.

 In fact, among the top 10 most expensive cars to insure in 2019, according to Insure.com, every one of them was either a luxury car, sports car, or both.
 Seven models of Mercedes made the top 10.
 The most expensive car to insure — the Nissan GTR — costs $3,941 a year in premiums, more than three times as much as the cheapest models.